 The 'Group Number' field is an optional field if you want to sort students by bus or grade etc.

 NEW!
 Book your Skiing In School Trip Online

 Mount Pakenham tops the region as THE destination for school trips.
 Our Skiing in Schools programs provide a fun and safe learning opportunity for all ability levels.

-Rates are for school groups OR ANY ORGANIZED STUDENT GROUP of 15 or more (scouts, hockey team, friends/neighbours) offered Mon-Fri except Christmas and March Break Holidays.
+Rates are for school groups OR ANY ORGANIZED STUDENT GROUP of 15 or more (scouts, hockey team, friends/neighbours) offered Tues-Fri except Christmas and March Break Holidays.
 Our program is designed for ages 7 and up.
 We do offer lesson options for younger students by advance booking.

 Night Skiing allows for the ultimate in time flexibility.
 Your school or After-School Club can enjoy Mount Pakenham from 3:30pm to 9pm Tuesday to Friday.